 The Company carries out stress and scenario testing as part of its risk management framework, which includes the ORSA.
-As part of the ORSA process, the stress and scenario testing includes assessing the projected solvency position under a number of adverse stresses at the 1 in 50 year level and various scenarios relevant to VitalityLife's risk profile.
-For the most material risks, the analysis indicated that the Company was able to withstand severe shocks:
+The stress and scenario testing includes assessing the projected solvency position under a number of adverse stresses and various scenarios relevant to VLL's risk profile.
+For the most material risks, the analysis indicated that the Company was able to withstand severe shocks.